Instant Pot Mexican Vegetable Soup

 Use different vegetables.
 This veggie soup recipe can have tons of different vegetables added to it.
 Zucchini, kidney beans, green beans, carrots, pinto beans, or any other canned or fresh veggies you want.

 Add some meat.
 As written, this recipe makes a meatless meal, but you can add chicken breast or ground beef if you want.
 Ground turkey or ground chicken are great options, too!
+This cowboy soup is super similar but made with ground beef.

 Make a spicy vegetable soup!
 Add spicy flavor to this dish by including chopped or minced jalapenos or diced green or fire roasted chiles. seasonings like crushed red pepper flakes and cayenne pepper will also kick up the Mexican flavors of this Instant Pot soup.